Skip to main content

 Post-Prostatectomy Emerging research suggests that TRT in men who have been successfully treated for prostate cancer (e.g. with radical prostatectomy) does not appear to increase the risk of biochemical recurrence.
 The absolute contraindication of TRT in men with a history of prostate cancer is being cautiously re-evaluated in select patients.

-The Endocrine Society’s guidelines reflect a cautious but evolving stance.
+The Endocrine Society’s clinical practice guidelines reflect a cautious but evolving stance.
 They recommend against initiating TRT in men with active prostate cancer but provide a clear framework for risk assessment and monitoring for all other men.
 This includes baseline PSA testing, a digital rectal exam, and regular follow-ups.

 The guidelines acknowledge the need to treat symptomatic hypogonadism while ensuring patient safety through diligent, evidence-based protocols.
 This approach allows clinicians to address the debilitating symptoms of low testosterone without compromising long-term prostate health, representing a synthesis of decades of research and a commitment to individualized patient care.